lbiernac/ibex-demo-system-labs/lab0.md

 sudo apt-get install git
 ```

+You should also take a minute to generate and configure a new SSH key in WSL for your GitHub account.
+You can find information on how to do so [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 __Now we are ready to set up the Ibex environment and build the docker container!__

 </br>